Why Local LLMs Hallucinate When Your AI Agent Has Search

 This is the simplest failure mode.
 The model can’t use its tools.
 No tools, no grounding, no useful output.
 At 36 minutes per run on local hardware, it wasn’t worth debugging further.

 If you’ve dealt with structured output failures in production, the pattern is familiar.
-I covered why structured output is the API contract for LLMs in a previous post.
+I covered why structured output is the API contract for LLMs in a previous post about why AI agents fail in production.
 Small models break that contract more often.

 Gemma 3 (27B) was the most dangerous result.
 It passed every structural check.
 JSON was valid.
 All sections were present.
 The report looked professional.
 It even cited reasonable-sounding numbers.